prasadkjose/confidential-ml-sgx/README.md

     <img src="Screenshots/EncrypterMain.png" alt="Logo" width="600" height="300">
     </p>

-  - Once the files are uploaded, they can be viewed in the colsole and also listed under "Encrypteed Files"
+  - Once the files are uploaded, they can be viewed in the console and also listed under "Encrypted Files"
     <p align="center">
       <img src="Screenshots/EncrypterUploaded.png" alt="Logo" width="600" height="300">
     </p>